aritraibm/docker-learn/README.md

 ### Pause any docker container

-* Description: Use below command to pause docker container.
+* Description: Use the below command to pause the docker container.
 * Command: ```docker pause 494700fb3243```

 ### Resume/unpause any docker container

-* Description: Use below command to resume/unpause docker container.
+* Description: Use the below command to resume/unpause the docker container.
 * Command: ```docker unpause 494700fb3243```

 ### Stop any docker container